dsccommunity/SChannelDsc/README.md

 of the \Modules\SChannelDsc directory to the
 $env:ProgramFiles\WindowsPowerShell\Modules folder

 To install from the [PowerShell Gallery](https://www.powershellgallery.com/packages/SChannelDsc) using PowerShellGet (in PowerShell 5.0) run the following command:

 ```PowerShell
 Find-Module -Name SChannelDsc -Repository PSGallery | Install-Module
 ```

-To confirm installation, run the below command and ensure you see the SharePoint DSC resoures available:
+To confirm installation, run the below command and ensure you see the SChannel DSC resoures available:

 ```PowerShell
 Get-DscResource -Module SChannelDsc